mrclay/git-bootcamp/README.txt

 Campers, add your name to the list below:

-(Remember: this will be visible on Github for awhile)
+(Remember: this will be on the web for awhile: https://github.com/mrclay/git-bootcamp )

 * Steve
 *

+// end of line!